jan-bogaerts/slate/source/index.html.md

 # Introduction

 Welcome to the KPN SenML API documentation!
 You can use our library for the creation of [senml documents](https://tools.ietf.org/html/draft-ietf-core-senml-13) on embedded devices so you can transport and/or receive data in a uniform way to and from devices using a communication protocol of your choice.
+For an indepth look into what senml is and what it can mean for you, check out [this article](http://www.elastetic.com/wp/2018/05/20/senml-messages/).

 # key features